MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 ### Kubernetes

 [Kubernetes](https://azure.microsoft.com/topic/what-is-kubernetes/) is an open-source container-orchestration system (maintained by the Cloud Native Computing Foundation) for automating application deployment, scaling, and management.
 Kubernetes is designed to provide a platform for automating deployment, scaling, and operations of containerized applications across clusters of hosts.
-Kubernetes is central to Bedrock because it has proven to be a very effective foundation for building efficient and scalable applications in the cloud.
+Kubernetes is central to Bedrock because it has proven to be an effective foundation for building efficient and scalable applications in the cloud.

 You can deploy and manage containerized applications more easily with a fully managed Kubernetes service.
 [Azure Kubernetes Service (AKS)](https://azure.microsoft.com/services/kubernetes-service) offers serverless Kubernetes, an integrated continuous integration and continuous delivery (CI/CD) experience, and enterprise-grade security and governance.